Bring your drawings to life by learning the basics of composition, value, contour lines, negative and positive space and perspective.

 Laura Spector is a fellow of the New York Foundation for the Arts and a recipient of an Individual Grant Award from the Houston Art Alliance.
 She exhibited in ArtPrize8 at Grand Rapids Art Museum in 2016, at FotoFest 2014 and in Lawndale Center for the Art’s “Big Show” in 2013 and 2017.
 Her work has been published in The Harvard Review, Ripley’s Believe It or Not! and “The Real Real Thing: The Model in the Mirror of Art.”
 She has studied fine art at both the Flemish Classical Atelier in Belgium and Virginia Commonwealth University and was a resident artist at AtelierHaus Hilmsen in 2016.
 Her artwork can be seen in exhibitions and collections around the world.

 Schedule: 1:30-4 p.m.

 Fee: $315 (Fee does not include cost of supplies, approximately $75.)

 Rice Alumni: $284

 Note: Limited enrollment.
-Supply lists will be available two weeks prior to course start date.
-Please email firstname.lastname@example.org with any questions.
+Supply lists will be available two weeks prior to the course start date.
+For more information, please contact email@example.com.